Mercury Edit

 What is Mercury Edit?

 Mercury Edit is a diffusion-based language model from Inception Labs built specifically for code editing.
-Unlike autoregressive models, it generates entire code blocks in parallel - achieving speeds of 1,000+ tokens per second, which is 5× faster than comparable GPT-class models.
-This makes it particularly well-suited for IDE autocomplete, fill-in-the-middle completions, and next-edit prediction.
+Unlike autoregressive models, it generates entire code blocks in parallel, achieving speeds of 1,000+ tokens per second - approximately 5x faster than comparable GPT-class models.
+This speed makes it well-suited for IDE autocomplete, fill-in-the-middle completions, and next-edit prediction.

 It is OpenAI API-compatible, meaning it works as a drop-in replacement in any IDE or toolchain that supports the OpenAI format.
 Mercury Edit is available on AWS Bedrock and Azure AI Foundry, with 10 million complimentary tokens for new accounts.